Clarkston railway station

-Clarkston railway station is a suburban side platform railway station in the town of Clarkston, East Renfrewshire, Scotland.
-The station is managed by ScotRail and is on the East Kilbride branch of the Glasgow South Western Line.
+Clarkston railway station is a railway station serving the town of Clarkston, East Renfrewshire.
+The station is managed by ScotRail and is on the East Kilbride–Glasgow Central line.
 It was opened in 1866 by the Busby Railway.

 History

 The station was opened by the Busby Railway on 1 January 1866.
-Services were subsequently extended through to East Kilbride by the Caledonian Railway two years later and eventually to High Blantyre (on the Hamilton and Strathaven Railway), though the section beyond East Kilbride closed back in the 1940s.
-A further pair of connections to the Lanarkshire and Ayrshire Railway were subsequently constructed around 1903-4 by the latter company, though only the south to west one saw regular traffic and even then for just a few months.
+Services were subsequently extended through to East Kilbride by the Caledonian Railway two years later and eventually to High Blantyre (on the Hamilton and Strathaven Railway), though the section beyond East Kilbride later closed in the 1940s.
+A further pair of connections to the Lanarkshire and Ayrshire Railway (now the Neilston branch of the Cathcart Circle) were subsequently constructed between Clarkston and Giffnock stations around 1903-4 by the latter company, though only the south to west connection saw regular traffic and even then for just a few months.

+There were historically two small spur sections of railway at Clarkston, one connecting to a large building where Clarkston's main row of shops was later constructed, and another to a goods yard, which was later converted into the Goods Yard Car Park.